cubicdaiya/nginx-build/README.md

 #### Limitations

-And there are the limitations for the direct configuration below.
+There are the limitations for the direct configuration below.

  * `--with-pcre`(force PCRE library usage) is not allowed
   * `--with-pcre=DIR`(set path to PCRE library sources) is allowed